modcommunity/how-to-set-up-a-rust-game-server/README.md

 ### [Rust Autowipe Tool For Pterodactyl](https://github.com/gamemann/Rust-Auto-Wipe)
 I also made a [tool](https://github.com/gamemann/Rust-Auto-Wipe) for [Pterodactyl](https://pterodactyl.io) that automatically wipes a Rust server based on cron jobs.
 It comes with many features!

+If you have any questions or feedback regarding this guide, please reply to its forum topic [here](https://forum.moddingcommunity.com/t/how-to-set-up-a-rust-game-server/499)!
+This guide will be worked and improved on over time.

 Join our [Discord server](https://discord.moddingcommunuity.com)!